Adzz/data_schema/guides/introduction/Getting Started.md

 #                            casting function
 ```

-This says in the source data there will be a field called `:text`.
+This says in the source data there will be a field called `"text"`.
 When creating a struct we should get the data under that field and pass it too `cast_string/1`.
 The result of that function will be put in the resultant struct under the key `:content`.

 There are 5 kinds of struct fields we could want: